jwansek/LambdaBot/readme.md

-This bot gives a privilege to a user when the thumbsup (👍) reaction is made on a user's message by someone other than the original author.
+This bot gives a privilege to a user when an specific emoji (👍) reaction is made on a user's message.

-After that, the user is allowed to post one link, and then the privilege is removed.
+The message should @notify or reply to an 'author'.
+This 'author' or a mod with the specified role can then give the reaction, awarding Lambda to the user.

-If the user does not have the privilege, the message that contains the link will be removed.
+That user can then spend Lambda by posting a Youtube video to the channel.
+If a user tries to post a video without having Lambda to spend, the message will be removed.

 The bot only listens on specific channels, so make sure you set the `LISTENING_CHANNELS` environment variable